 · Are deaf and move their face and mouth to communicate

 · Have trouble breathing, are unconscious, or are unable to remove a face covering without help

 All researchers will be expected to adhere to Siena’s IRB safety protocols when conducting research at off-campus locations.
 If the off-campus location has more stringent protocols in place, then those must be followed while at the location.
-Research that focuses on high-risk populations, such as prisoners, persons over 65, or those who are immunocompromised due to a health condition or use of immunosuppressive medications, may require additional safeguards.
-This will be determined during IRB review.

 POLICY CHANGE working with individuals from vulnerable populations